I-4-2-20.Evidentiary Documents (Exhibits)

 2. Paper Case

-If the hearing transcript shows an exhibit was stricken from the record but it remains on the exhibit list, the CRA will line through the entry on the exhibit list.
+If the hearing transcript shows an exhibit was stricken from the record but it remains on the exhibit list, the CRA will identify the exhibit as stricken on the index by adding the words “Stricken from the record by ALJ.”

 D. Exhibits or Documents Not Related to Claimant

-If the AC either erroneously relied on the information, or overlooked that the ALJ erroneously relied on the information, recommend that the AC request voluntary remand in the case.
+If the AC erroneously relied on the information, or overlooked that the ALJ erroneously relied on the information, recommend that the AC request voluntary remand in the case, and send the recommendation to an Administrative Appeals Judge (AAJ).

-When the evidence does not affect the defensibility of the case, return the case to the CRA.
+When the evidence does not affect the defensibility of the case, recommend that the certified administrative record be prepared, and send the recommendation to an AAJ.
+If the AAJ agrees with the recommendation, the analyst will return the case to the CRA.
 In some cases, it may be necessary for the CRA to redact certain material.
 If the entire exhibit pertains to another individual, the CRA will redact the entire document.

 E. Special Considerations in Paper Cases